Nielsbk/Software_containerization/README.md

 docker build -t <name> .
 docker push <name>
 ```
 to build an image.
-You can also use Docker Desktop to push it to dockerhub
+You can also use Docker Desktop to push it to dockerhub.

 #### Running locally
+(be sure to delete or ignore UI-deployment-canary.yml to avoid 2 separate deployments) a duplicate
 Locally (using kubectl) all components can simply be set-up and deleted from the base folder using
 ```
 kubectl apply -f ./Kubernetes/